Omaha Nebraska, USA Travel Guide

 Follow standard U.S. Laws.
 Drive on the right, mandatory seatbelts.
 Right turn on red allowed after stop.

 Generally good roads.
 Winter means caution for snow/ice.
-Traffic is manageable, but rush hour sees congestion.
+Traffic flow is manageable, but rush hour sees congestion.

 Downtown/Old Market: Metered street parking (free evenings/weekends) and garages ($5-$20/day).

-Omaha delivers many pedestrian-friendly areas and an extensive trail system for cyclists.
+Omaha delivers many pedestrian-friendly areas and an extensive trail system for bikers.

-No hop-on-hop-off service.
-Private companies offer guided bus tours of city attractions.
+No tourist bus-on-hop-off service.
+Private companies offer guided bus tours of the urban area attractions.

 Check local tour operators.